burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. The second way is to copy the variable that causes aliasing into a temporary variable.
 It's bad for code readability, but good for the compiler.
 3. In C++ objects of different types will never refer to the same memory locations (objects are not aliased).
 In practice, it may not work.
 This solution is called *strict aliasing*.

-### Clobbered by call
+### Clobbered by Call

-This section is based on the presentation [LLVM Optimization Remarks - Ofek Shilon - CppCon 2022](https://www.youtube.com/watch?v=qmEsx4MbKoc&t=2407s&ab_channel=CppCon) in which author presents [OptView](https://github.com/OfekShilon/optview2).
+If a function obtains an argument by reference or pointer then the potential object which you pass to a function can potentially be escaped.
+The technical term of this situation is *pointer escape*.
+Specifically, once a function obtains an argument by reference or pointer the function can (potentially) store its address in some global state and this value may be used in future calls.

-If a function obtains an argument by reference or pointer then the potential object can potentially be escaped and the technical term of this situation is *pointer escape*.
-Once a function obtains an argument by reference or pointer the function can (potentially) store its address in some global state and this value may be used in future calls.
-Once the pointer is escaped a lot of things can happen unfortunately, e.g. some global function can read/write this state during calls, even if this global function has no arguments.
-If you have such a function and you want to optimize it there are several things to do:
+Once the pointer is escaped a lot of bad things can happen unfortunately, e.g. some global function can read/write this state during calls, even if this global function has no arguments.
+If you have such a function and you want to optimize there are several things to do:

 **1. Make a promise that the function does not modify the global state (pure).**